dbry/fast-chess/README.md

 2. The position evaluation is based on simply the material of both sides, the number of moves each side can make (a good indication of development), and a little weighing for having pawns in the center.
 A minor issue with this is that it promotes early queen development, but a worse problem is that it is hopeless for endgame scenarios and recognizing passed pawns.
 A scheme that modifies the position evaluation based on the distribution of material would help here.

-3. Using multiple cores for evaluation would help with modern CPUs.
-This wouldn't be that hard to do, but is complicated by the alpha-beta pruning.
+3. ~~Using multiple cores for evaluation would help with modern CPUs.
+This wouldn't be that hard to do, but is complicated by the alpha-beta pruning.~~ Done.

 4. I believe that more advanced chess engines use hashes of the evaluated positions to avoid duplication.
 This program uses a trivial hash to implement the 3-time position repeat draw, but something more might be needed to reduce collisions.